lwmqn/qnode/README.md

 ### .subscribe(topics[, options][, callback])
 This is a generic method to subscribe to a topic or topics listed in an array.

-If you are using `mqtt-shepherd` as the LWMQN Server, it accepts the registered Client to subscribe to any topic.
+If you are using **mqtt-shepherd** as the LWMQN Server, it accepts the registered Client to subscribe to any topic.
 In this case, the Server simply acts as an MQTT broker.
 The generic subscription is not authorized at the Server if the Client was not successfully registered.

 **Arguments:**

-1. `topics` (_String_ | _String[]_): the topic(s) to subscribe to.
+1. `topics` (_String_ | _String[]_): The topic(s) to subscribe to.
 2. `options` (_Object_): Option to subscribe with, including the property `qos` which is a Qos level of the subscription. `qos` is 0 by default.
 3. `callback` (_Function_): `function (err, granted)` callback will be called on suback, where `err` is a subscrtiption error and `granted` is an array of objects formatted in `{ topic, qos }`